speguero/sirubo/README.md

-# **asnreject**
+# **asndrop**

-`asnreject` is an `iptables` wrapper that rejects outgoing traffic to ASN IP addresses.

-This project was created specifically to block ASNs (allocated IPv4 and IPv6 addresses) of big tech companies. `asnreject` grants users the power to seamlessly stop their invasive tracking practices at the operating system firewall level and claim back their privacy.
+`asndrop` is a `nftables` wrapper whose intended purpose is to protect one's privacy from big tech conglomerates, which is achieved by using your operating system's firewall to drop outgoing traffic to IP addresses that exist within their ASN-associated subnetworks.

 - [Install](#install)
 - [Uninstall](#uninstall)